tdownie0/music-theor-ease/topics/Website_Setup/ch2.md

 and `<img>`.
 Some may find it preferable to include the closing `/`, as it can cue to us that this tag does not have a complementary closing tag whenever we scan over files containing HTML.

-We will be seeing multiple HTML layouts as we go over the site, so I just want to get across the basic structure.
-Another interesting thing we will see is that libraries like React allow us to make portions of HTML code and put them together.
+We will be seeing multiple HTML layouts as we go over the site our studies will be focused on, so this just illustrates some basic structure.
+Another interesting concept we will observe is that libraries like React allow us to make portions of HTML code and put them together.
 This allows us to break up the logic and interactions into smaller chunks, called components.
-They look similar to self closing tags, and an example component named "MyComponent" would be `<MyComponent />`.
-The added bonus of being able to do this, is that we can reuse components that will fit several needs, instead of having to write the portion of code over again.
+These look similar to self closing tags, and for example, if a component was named "MyComponent", it would appear as `<MyComponent />`.
+An added bonus of being able to do this is that we can reuse components that serve specific, or potentially several needs.
+This saves us from having to write the same portion of code multiple times.

 ## CSS